reinka/blog/content/about.md

 with main focus on Continous Integration, Continous Delivery and Automated Testing.~~

-I'm a Cloud Engineer at SAP with strong interests in distributed systems (system design, Kubernetes & Docker), Linux kernel (syscalls) and low-level networking (TCP/IP stack).
+I'm a Cloud Engineer at SAP with strong interests in distributed systems (system design, Kubernetes & Docker), Linux internals (syscalls, namespaces & cgroups) and low-level networking (TCP/IP stack).
 I joined SAP in June 2021.

 I hold a Statistics MSc degree with specialization in Deep Reinforcement Learning and the mathematics of Machine Learning.
 I wrote my master thesis at the [Bosch